hongjin7/PMACDC-HD/README.md

 # PMACDC-HD.jl

 **PMACDC-HD.jl** (PowerModelsACDC for Hybrid Droop Control)
-This repository contains the optimization models and case studies in the paper 'Optimal Droop Control Strategy for Coordinated Voltage Regulation and Power Sharing in Hybrid AC-MTDC Systems' written by Hongjin Du.
+This repository contains the optimization models and case studies in the paper 'Optimal Droop Control Strategy for Coordinated Voltage Regulation and Power Sharing in Hybrid AC-MTDC Systems' written by Hongjin Du under the supervision of Pedro P. Vergara, Peter Palensky, Aleksandra Lekić.

 ## Overview